 - Don’t make assumptions about the loss of evidence with time!
 It depends more on what has happened to the relevant items during the time that has elapsed, than the time per se.

 - Take debris seriously.
 The blood flake was discovered in the packaging of the suspect’s

 - Sometimes you have to look for one type of evidence to find the one you’re really after.
 In this case, as in others, it was textile fibres which led us to finding the blood/DNA evidence

 - Recognise that blood may be missed using conventional methods.
 Both the first forensic team and our own team had missed the tiny blood stain on the jacket during the first investigation.
 Only on discovering the blood flake in the packaging did we then use the microscope for an all over search of the jacket to find the source of it.

-To find out more about the range of services offered by Forensic Access and how we can help you, please visit our Forensic Services page or Tel: 01235 774870 to speak with a member of our casework team.
+To find out more about the range of services offered by Forensic Access and how we can help you, please visit our Forensic Services page.
+You can contact us by either filling in our contact form or by Tel: 01235 774870 to speak with a member of our casework team.